Darwin – Next stop: Java

 Bad weather prevented operations on January 2 but the next day, Major Combs led a flight of 9 B-17’s to Samarinda II (***).
 While they stayed overnight, each bomber was serviced, refueled with 2000 gal of gas and loaded with four 600lb bombs.

 Next day, January 4, Maj.
 Combs led eight B-17’s from Samarinda II 7 to Davao Gulf, 730 miles to the north, where approximately twelve enemy transports and perhaps as many as twenty-four warships were anchored.
 After a five hour flight, they climbed to 25,000 feet and bombed from this altitude.
 They scored hits which possibly sank a destroyer and, according to Japanese accounts, severely damaged a cruiser.
-Opposition was slight, and four hours later the B-17’s landed unharmed at Samarinda II.
+Japanese opposition was slight, and four hours later the B-17’s landed unharmed at Samarinda II.

 Next day, January 5, the planes returned to Malang where the crews learned that this one mission had exhausted the supply of 100-octane gasoline at Samarinda II.
 Moreover, the field’s unpaved runway had suffered badly as it was unsuitable for heavily loaded aircraft in monsoon weather.
 The next raid would have to stage through another field.